Scientific: Agave attenuata

 Temperature: Foxtail agave is quite sensitive to temperatures below 45oF and above 110oF.

-Light: In Phoenix, partial (only eastern exposures) to full shade; whereas, full sun in southern California and south Florida and Hawaii.
+Light: In Phoenix, partial (only eastern exposures) to full shade; whereas, full sun in southern California, as well as in south Florida and Hawaii.

 Soil: Tolerant of all soil textures as long as the soil is well drained.
 This agave is moderately salt tolerant.